Get Moshi

 If you're running Claude Code, GitHub Copilot agents, or Cursor background tasks:

-1. Inbox, hooks, and Live Activities mean you're not polling
+1. Agents feed, hooks, and Live Activities mean you're not polling

 2. mosh means stable connections